kevin-wong/mac-settings/README.md

 <br/>
 These colors are [true colors](https://en.wikipedia.org/wiki/Color_depth#True_color_.2824-bit.29).
-If you're not using iTerm, [check](#check-true-colors) that your terminal supports true colors.
+If you're not using iTerm, check that your terminal supports true colors by running the [echo](#check-true-colors) at the end of this section.
+If the output is not colored, then your terminal does not support true colors.

 <br/>
 Download [iTerm](https://www.iterm2.com).